BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 println("julia>") # hide
 ```

-The first lines contain information about the REPL and the operating system it's running on, so it might be different for you.
+The first lines contain information about the REPL and the operating system it’s running on, so it might be different for you.
 But you should check that the version number is at least 0.6.0

 The last line is a **prompt** that indicates that the REPL is ready for you to enter code.
-If you type a line of code and hit Enter, the REPL displays the result:
+If you type a line of code and hit `ENTER`, the REPL displays the result:

 ```@repl
 1 + 1
 ```

-Now you're ready to get started.
+Now you’re ready to get started.
 From here on, I assume that you know how to start the Julia REPL and run code.

 ## The first program